A Region-based Randers Geodesic Approach for Image Segmentation: Experimental Results

 Fig.~\ref{fig_texture} depicts the qualitative comparison between the CombPaths model and the proposed RegionGeo-Polygon model on two synthetic texture images, where the segmentation results are respectively shown in columns $2$ and $3$.
 The original images obtained from~\citep{jung2012nonlocal} are illustrated in column $1$.
-One can see that the CombPaths model suffers from the shortcut problem while the proposed geodesic model is able to find the correct segmentation.
-In this experiment, we exploit the Bhattacharyya coefficient of histograms as the region-based appearance model.
+One can see that the CombPaths model suffers from the shortcuts problem while the proposed RegionGeo-Polygon model is able to find the correct segmentation results.
+In this experiment, we exploit the Bhattacharyya coefficient of histograms as the region-based appearance model for constructing the Randers geodesic metrics.